menu

 Marion East is a suburban neighborhood (based on population density) located in Marion, Illinois.

-Marion East real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
+Marion East real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Marion East neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built before 1940.
+Many of the residences in the Marion East neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics